PrateekBalwada/HangManGame_BitByte/README.md

 ```bash
 git clone https://github.com/your_username/hangman.git
 ```
+### or
+  you can just download as zip.

 ## Usage
-Navigate to the directory where the repository is cloned and run the following command:
+Navigate to the directory where the repository is cloned and run **index.html**.

-python hangman.py
-Follow the on-screen instructions to play the game.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: